quiltdata/quilt-rs/docs/DESIGN.md

 The `lib.rs` file contains the following modules and exported types:

-> EP: Descriptions by ChatGPT.
-Can someone cross-check?

-1. `paths` (*private*): abstracts away the local filesystem
+1. `paths` (*private*): handles path scaffolding and the directory environment
 2. `quilt` (**public**): legacy module, primarily focused on managing the local cache
    1. `InstalledPackage`: represents a package that has been installed in the local cache.
-It contains a `PackageRef` and a `PackageInstance`, and is used to track the installed packages.
+It keeps a reference to the `lineage`, `namespace`, `paths`, `remote`, and `storage` to help manage the package.
-   2. `LocalDomain`: represents the local cache, and contains a list of `InstalledPackages`
+   2. `LocalDomain`: represents the local cache for a concrete `storage` and `remote`.
    3. `Manifest`: represents the on-disk manifest for a Quilt package.
-This needs to exist at the Storage layer, because Manifests may be lazily loaded and queried in by chunks or columns.
-   4. `RemoteManifest`: references a remote manifest, and is used to create a `PackageRef`.
+   4. `RemoteManifest`: references a remote manifest and keeps track of the objects in it.
    5. `S3PackageUri`: represents a Quilt+ URI, which is a URL with a `quilt+` scheme.
 This is used to identify a package or registry in a Quilt-compatible storage system.
-3. `quilt4` (*private*): this is the newer module, primary focused on managing Parquet manifests
+3. `quilt4`: this is the newer module, primary focused on managing Parquet manifests
    1. `manifest::Manifest4`: represents the high-level manifest object
-   2. `row4::Row4`: represents a row in a Parquet manifest.
+   2. `row4::Row4`: provides methods to decode/encode quilt3's JSONL format
-   3. `table::Table`: represents a low-level Parquet table.
+   3. `table::Table`: a wrapper for arrow-rs's Table, the native Manifest format for quilt4
-   4. `uri::UriParser`: parses a URI into a `UriQuilt` object.
+   4. `uri::UriParser`: parses a URI.
+To be replaced with `url::Url` in the future
    5. `uri::UriQuilt`: represents a Quilt URI, which is a URL with a `quilt` scheme.
 This is used to uniquely identify a package, registry, or path.
 4. `s3_utils` (**public**): contains utilities for working with S3